-You will earn a right to a pension at Normal Retirement Age (as defined on page 60), usually age 65, once you earn five years of Vesting Service before you have a permanent Break-in-Service.
-If you satisfy these conditions you will be Vested (see page 62), and your benefit generally cannot be taken away even if you no longer work in the building service industry.
+You will earn a right to a pension at Normal Retirement Age, usually age 65 (as defined on page 55), once you earn five years of Vesting Service before you have a permanent Break-in-Service.
+If you satisfy these conditions you will be Vested (see page 57), and your benefit generally cannot be taken away even if you no longer work in the building service industry.
 If you do not earn five years of Vesting Service, you will not be entitled to any benefits under the Plan unless you reach your Normal Retirement Age while still working in Covered Employment.
 (See Loss of Pension Benefits on pages 36-37 for more information on the circumstances under which you could lose benefits under the Plan.)
 Vesting Service is different from Service Credit.
 Vesting Service determines your eligibility for a pension; Service Credit determines how much the pension will be.

-For each Plan Year (July 1-June 30) during which you are in Covered Employment (at least 22 Weeks of Employment or 1,000 Hours of Service), you will receive one year of Vesting Service.
+For each Plan Year (July 1-June 30) during which you are in Covered Employment (at least 1,000 Hours of Service), you will receive one year of Vesting Service.
 (You will never receive more than one year of Vesting Service in a single Plan Year.)

-You may also receive Vesting Service working for a Contributing Employer in a position that is not covered by the Plan, if your work in that position is right before or right after your Covered Employment for that same employer.
+You may also receive Vesting Service working for a Contributing Employer in a position that is not covered by the Plan, if your work in that position is right before or is right after your Covered Employment for that same employer.
 For example, if you work as a vacation replacement and then are hired into regular employment with the same employer, you receive Vesting Service for the period you worked as a vacation replacement.
 Alternatively, if you are hired into a management or other non-union position by your employer immediately following your service in a Union position, then you would receive Vesting Service for that employment.

-In addition, Past Service Credit will also count as Vesting Service.
+In addition, Vesting Service includes Covered Employment under other programs of this Fund, subject to the limit that you cannot receive more than one year of Vesting Service for any Plan Year.
+Past Service Credit will also count as Vesting Service.

 Once you are Vested, even a lengthy absence from Covered Employment will not constitute a permanent Break-in-Service.
-You will qualify for a pension if you earn five years or more of Vesting Service without a permanent Break-in-Service or attain Normal Retirement Age while still a Participant.
-(See pages 13-14 for detailed rules on Breaks-in-Service.)
+You will qualify for a pension if you earn five years or more of Vesting Service without a permanent Break-In-Service or attain Normal Retirement Age while still working in Covered Employment.
+(See page 14 for detailed rules on Breaks-in-Service.)